 Office blocks and apartments, bringing an additional 1500 people to the CBD every day.

-The plans cover redevelopment of the complete block bordered by Dee, Esk, Kelvin and Tay Streets, with the exception of the Kelvin Hotel, Reading Cinemas and the former Bank of New South Wales building which are not owned by HWCP.
+The plans cover redevelopment of the complete block bordered by Dee, Esk, Kelvin and Tay Streets, with the exception of the Kelvin Hotel and Reading Cinemas.

 Careful consideration has been given to design a contemporary, functional centre that provides an engaging customer experience while remaining in scale with the existing buildings it is surrounded by.
-Three heritage building facades will be preserved and worked into the new development, including that of the former Southland Times building.
+Three heritage building facades will be preserved and worked into the new development, including that of the former Southland Times building, Bonsai Restaurant and Cambridge Arcade, all on Esk Street.